cgalmozzi/NaTprtocols_trial4/Readme_SeRP.md

-# Selective Ribosome Profiling: a tool to study interactions of translating ribosomes in yeast
+# Selective Ribosome Profiling to study interactions of translating ribosomes in yeast

 ## Contents